OctopusDeploy/docs/docs/projects/project-triggers/deployment-target-triggers.md

 The [Chain Deployment](https://library.octopus.com/step-template/actiontemplate-chain-deployment) step template might be a perfect fit for you in this situation, or you may want to customize this step template for more advanced scenarios.
 :::

-### Specifying a Specific Release to be Deployed
+### Specifying a specific release to be deployed

 If you need to specify a specific release, either because the release hasn't been deployed yet, or Octopus is calculating the wrong release for a particular situation, you can configure an [Auto Deploy Override](/docs/octopus-rest-api/octopus-cli/create-autodeployoverride.md) to override the default automatic deployment behavior.
 This is useful for scenarios like [Immutable Infrastructure](/docs/deployment-patterns/elastic-and-transient-environments/immutable-infrastructure.md), [Deploying to transient targets](/docs/deployment-patterns/elastic-and-transient-environments/deploying-to-transient-targets.md), and force deployment target triggers to use a specific release for a specific environment/tenant.

-## Deployment Target Trigger Subscription Notifications
+## Deployment target trigger subscription notifications

 If you want to be notified of automatic deployments events, like blockages or failures, you can configure [Subscriptions](/docs/administration/managing-infrastructure/subscriptions/index.md) to notify you by email or use web hooks to create your own notification channels.
 You can even use web hooks to code your own recovery behavior based on your specific situation.

-## Troubleshooting Deployment Target Triggers
+## Troubleshooting deployment target triggers

 There are a number of reasons why automatic deployments may not work the way you expected, some of which we've already discussed earlier.
 Here are some troubleshooting steps you can take to figure out what is going wrong.

-### Is the Dashboard Green?
+### Is the dashboard green?

 Octopus will attempt to automatically deploy the current releases for the environments that are appropriate for a machine.
 The current release is the one that was most recently *successfully* deployed as shown on the project dashboard.